REST: Diffusion-based Real-time End-to-end Streaming Talking Head Generation via ID-Context Caching and Asynchronous Streaming Distillation: Methods

 The final diffusion objective for the streaming student is formulated as a reconstruction loss regularized by teacher-student flow contrast and smoothness matching constraints:

-By aligning asynchronous teacher-student learning with the proposed constraints, global contextual knowledge from the non-streaming teacher can be effectively distilled into the streaming student, thereby enhancing the stability and temporal consistency in streaming generation.
+The analysis of loss complementarity is detailed in Sec.~\ref{sec:suppanalysis}.
+ASD serves to transfer global contextual knowledge from a non-streaming teacher to the streaming student, improving the stability and consistency of streaming generation.